 An excerpt from the state fiscal briefs

 This chapter explains what parameterized reporting is, then works through a simplified version of the code that the Urban Institute used.
-We’ll conclude with some reflections on the value of parameterized reporting.

 Creating a Report Template in R Markdown

 If you’ve ever had to make multiple reports at the same time, you know what a drag it can be, especially if you’re using the multi-tool workflow described in Chapter 6.
 Making just one report can take a long time.
 Take that work and multiply it by 10, 20, or, in the case of the team at the Urban Institute, 51, and it can start to feel overwhelming.
 Parameterized reporting can generate thousands of reports at once using the following workflow: